Kent Peg Tiles

 Results Our Customers Loved

-Our mission is the keep production of Kent Peg Tiles alive for decades or centuries to come.
+Our mission is the keep production of Peg Tiles alive for centuries to come.
 We have a heavy focus towards conservation and restoration projects throughout the South-East.
-We encourage factory tours and take pride in exhibiting our production methods.
-If this is something you are interested in please contact our office on 01797 364777 or fill out our contact form here.
+For more information on peg tiles please get in touch by our contact form.

 kent peg roof tiles freshly tiled on house in kent